nayrnet/domoticz-htc/README.md

 This is a NodeJS service interfaces with various Home Theatre hardware and Domoticz to provide a unified and extensable solution.

+## THIS IS BETA SOFTWARE AT THIS POINT!

 My receiver is remotely located and not readially accessable, so everything needed to remotely manage a complex home theatre is built in.
 Including support for the venerable PowerMate USB Knob made of high quality Aluminum.